So (Static-X song)

-"So" is a song by heavy metal band Static-X. It is the eleventh track and second single from their album Shadow Zone.
+"So" is a song by American industrial metal band Static-X. It is the eleventh track and second single from their album Shadow Zone.
 It is also the last release with then guitarist Tripp Eisen.

+Chart performance

+Music video

 The music video features the band performing in Studio 202 and various cut scenes to Wayne Static playing individually.
 It also features cut scenes of Wayne Static driving his truck.
 The video was directed by Darren Lynn Bousman.

-Chart performance